aurawindsurfing/google-translate/README.md

 ### License

-This repository code is open-sourced software licensed under the MIT license
+This repository code is open-sourced software licensed under the MIT license.